Rahwik/V_O_A/README.md

 *   Continuous Learning

-# Jarvis Voice Assistant
+# Voice Operated Assistant

 ## Introduction

-Jarvis Voice Assistant is a Python-based application that utilizes speech recognition and text-to-speech technologies to perform various tasks based on user commands.
+Voice Operated Assistant is a Python-based application that utilizes speech recognition and text-to-speech technologies to perform various tasks based on user commands.

 ## Libraries Used